lldelisle/rnaseq_rscripts/docs/Documentation.md

 This variation of the second script do the differential analysis with DESeq2 for multiple pairwise comparisons in a single script.

 ### Prepare the config file
-I highly recommand to use the template configFileRNAseq_step2_DFL.R in the example folder.
+I highly recommand to use the template configFileRNAseq_step2multi.R in the example folder.
 - RNAseqFunctionPath: put the path for the script `RNAseqFunctions.R`
 - samplesPlan: put the path for the samples plan file which correspond to your experiment (which can be smaller than the original samplesPlan).
 At this step it is super important to put the samples reference for your comparison before the others.
 - tableWithCounts: put the path for the table with all counts (one column per sample called by the name of the sample and a column for gene identification).
 You can use AllHTSeqCounts.txt or AllHTSeqCounts_subset.txt if you want to exclude some genes/chr from analysis.
 You can also use [this script](https://github.com/lldelisle/toolBoxForMutantAndWTGenomes/blob/main/scripts/subsetForProteinCoding.R) if you want to compute DESeq2 only on protein coding genes.
 - geneIDColCounts: If the table was not provided by step1.
 Put here the name of the column for gene identification.
 - all.analyses: this describes all pairwise analyses you want to do.
 I recommand to check the template configFile to see examples.
+- covariates: A list containing all covariates you want to use for the DESeq2 analysis (useful when you know you have batch effect).
 - pathForDESeq2: put the path of the directory where you want to have the output files of the script.
 - log2FC.threshold: The threshold to consider a gene as significant (appear into a separate table and be TRUE or FALSE into the final tables).
 - By default, the output tables contains only the ensembl id to identify genes.
 It can be useful to add more information.
 To do so, you have different options: